voslartomas/Translator/README.md

 Translator
 --

-This is wrapper for various translate API's.
+This is a wrapper for various translate API's.

 Installation
 --